 Don’t miss the El Paso Museum of Art, home to a permanent collection of more than 6,000 works from Europe, Mexico and the United States.
 Once the sun sets, see world-class entertainers perform at the sombrero-shaped Abraham Chavez Theatre or head to the historic Plaza Theatre for a Broadway musical, concert or a show from a stand-up comedian.
 Regardless of what part of El Paso’s culture you decide to experience today, there’s always something new to discover tomorrow.

 Savor the Multitude of El Paso’s Flavors

-El Paso’s melting pot of cultures manifests in other ways, beyond the historic sites and museums.
+El Paso’s melting pot of cultures manifests itself in other ways beyond the historic sites and museums.
 There’s no better way to get to know a place and its people than by sampling the local cuisine, and the food in El Paso is legendary.
 Let the flavors of jalapeño, habanero, poblano, chipotle and serrano dance off your tongue when you munch on El Paso’s specialty: Mexican food.
 Steaming tortillas and tamales, handcrafted enchiladas smothered in savory homemade sauces, and more can be found all throughout the Sun City.
 Mexican food may be El Paso’s forte, but it’s not your only option.
 American, Asian, Greek, Italian and barbecue eateries are just some of your other choices for dining in El Paso.